 Q. What drives innovation at Directus?

 Haynes: Our community of users.
-From the beginning, Directus has been completely free and open-source, so we rely on the members of the thriving Directus community to help us shape the platform roadmap.
+From the beginning, Directus has been completely open, so we rely on the members of the thriving Directus community to help us shape the platform roadmap.
 We leverage the continuous development model, so we release platform updates and fixes frequently – sometimes daily – based on real-world feedback we receive from our users.
 Our goal is to continually improve the developer experience, and evolve the platform to meet developers’ changing needs and expectations.

 Q. What’s next for Directus?